 The entirety of its body and components are made of food grade stainless steel.
 This includes the sealable lid which also has a hole for a blow off valve and/or tubing.
 It also has stainless steel retractable handles that can be used to move the fermenter when it is full.

-This fermenter is also designed to be stacked with others alike.
+This fermenter is also designed to be stacked with others like it.
 This allows you to take advantage of limited space and ferment many beers at a time.
 This design was carefully thought through so that you don’t block, and still have access to, your blow off valves while the fermenters are stacked.

 At the bottom of the fermenter, at the top of the cone, is a ball valve that is attached to a rotating racking arm.
 This spigot allows you to take samples of the brew without compromising the integrity of the fermentation.
 This way you won’t expose the entire batch to oxygen and bacteria.
 The racking arm also allows you to adjust to the appropriate level of liquid as to avoid transferring any sediment.

 On the inside of the kettle are volume markings.
 The markings measure up to 8 gallons and are etched into the stainless steel.
-This will ensure that your measurements don’t ware over time.
+This will ensure that your measurements don’t wear over time.
 On the front of the kettle is the SS Brewing Technologies signature logo.

 - Racking arm